Argmaster/pygerber/docs/40_gerber/20_quick_start/01_single_file.md

 # Single file guide

-This guide shows how to create and use `GerberFile` class instances to render and format individual Gerber files.
+Welcome to the PyGerber single file guide.
+This guide focuses on tools which take single Gerber file as opposed to [Multi file guide](./02_multi_file.md) guide which is concerned with operating on collections of Gerber files.
+Most of the functionality is exposed as methods on `GerberFile` class which can be imported from `pygerber.gerber.api` module and we will be using it throughout this document.

 ## Creating `GerberFile` instance